julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 mysql>
 ```

-<p>We can get Logan's password hash with the following commands:</p>
+We can get Logan's password hash with the following commands:

 ```bash
 mysql> use joomla